lmmx/pols/README.md

 ## Extra features

+### `inspect`

+Want to look at the actual results not just command line print outs?
+The `inspect` parameter will drop you into a PDB debugger to quickly be able to handle the data itself.

+Try passing lists of column names as the comma-separated values to `drop_only` and `keep` to change the final columns available for inspection.

+### `merge_all` to DataFrame

+Passing the `merge_all` flag will collect all of the results in a single DataFrame, with the directory sources becoming a `source` column.

+### Filtering with `with_filter`

+Allows passing either:

+- a column name, just like in normal Polars filter expressions, which get evaluated to an implicit "rows where column's value is True" filter.
+- a string which will `eval` to a Polars `Expr`
+- a Polars `Expr` (when using as a Python library)

+To avoid invalid results from filtering out entire directories yet still having them in the results dictionary, `with_filter` always implies `merge_all`.

 ### `as_path`

 The `as_path` parameter (`--as-path` flag) gives the result back as a `pathlib.Path` type, Polars object